joe-jngigi/joe_jngigi_beta/README.md

 ## Getting Started

-The `layout` entrypoint for the nextjs components is the main entry point of our application and all the components are wrapped within it as its `children`.
+The `layout` entry point for the nextjs components is the main entry point of our application and all the components are wrapped within it as its `children`.
 As a result, any code that is written will be displayed on every route page that you get to create; like a `</ Header>` and a `</ Navbar>`.
 This means that the component accepts a children prop.

-In NextJs we have the built in pages that handle the different layouts.
+In NextJs we have the built-in pages that handle the different layouts.
 The can include: </br>

 > - layout.tsx ( *js, *jsx)
 > - page.tsx ( *js, *jsx)